-The Symposium specified in the objectives was held and the proceedings written up and published.
-Since that time the SALSEA Plan has not been updated and it is not clear what the priorities are for future work in this area, relating to the potential effects of aquaculture on marine mortality of salmon.
+The Symposium was held in 2005 and the proceedings written up and published.
+Since that time the SALSEA Plan has not been updated and it is not clear what the priorities are for future work in this area, relating to the potential effects of aquaculture on marine mortality of salmon (This is likely addressed in the report of the symposium).